pg9182/tf2vpk/README.md

 ```

 ### Building

+Pre-built binaries for the latest commit can be found [here](https://nightly.link/pg9182/tf2vpk/workflows/ci/master?preview).

 Note that building with `CGO_ENABLED=1` results in a significant performance
 impact; tf2-vpk2tar is about 4-8x slower (even with parallelism).